loda-lang/loda-lang.github.io/list5.markdown

 * [A281813](https://oeis.org/A281813) ([program](/edit/?oeis=281813)): a(0) = 3, a(n) = 8*n + 4 for n > 0.
 * [A281814](https://oeis.org/A281814) ([program](/edit/?oeis=281814)): Expansion of f(x, x^8) in powers of x where f(, ) is Ramanujan's general theta function.
 * [A281899](https://oeis.org/A281899) ([program](/edit/?oeis=281899)): a(n) = n + 6*floor(n/3).
+* [A281912](https://oeis.org/A281912) ([program](/edit/?oeis=281912)): Number of sequences of balls colored with at most n colors such that exactly one ball is of a color seen earlier in the sequence.
 * [A281959](https://oeis.org/A281959) ([program](/edit/?oeis=281959)): a(n) = sigma_25(n), the sum of the 25th powers of the divisors of n.
 * [A281997](https://oeis.org/A281997) ([program](/edit/?oeis=281997)): a(n) = (n-1)^n * n^n.
 * [A282004](https://oeis.org/A282004) ([program](/edit/?oeis=282004)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 413", based on the 5-celled von Neumann neighborhood.